-This video is from an HGTV show called That’s Clever, where I demonstrate how to create a waterscape painting in layers using acrylic paint.
-Included in this demostration are unique ways to paint a landscape using new acrylic techniques and unusual layering approaches.
-HGTV produced this in 2006 using their signature style – with fast paced editing and TV’s goofy sense of humor.
+This video is a recording from the HGTV show That’s Clever, where Nancy demonstrates how she creates a waterscape painting in layers using acrylic paint.
+Included in this demonstration are unique ways to paint a landscape using some fun acrylic techniques and unusual layering styles.
+HGTV produced and aired this segment in 2006 using their signature style – with fast-paced editing and TV’s goofy sense of humor.
 Enjoy!

-This painting is created using layers of acrylic: acrylic paint, an acrylic crackle paste and a clear acrylic finishing sealer.
-In addition mixed media such as glitter, gems and shells are added to enhance the water image.
+This is the finished painting from the above video.
+It is made in several layers, using acrylic paint, mediums, acrylic crackle paste and a clear acrylic finishing sealer.
+In addition, mixed media such as glitter, gems and shells are added to enhance the water image.

 Spreading tools: Credit cards, plaster spatula, and a palette knife